Poetry

 Author's Note: This poem was written during a time of reflecting on intimacy's paradoxes—the tension between image and substance, gesture and intent.
 And, of course, a certain lady.
 It plays with theatricality: lipstick and high heels, crimson kisses and perfume, all symbols that conceal as much as they reveal.
 I wanted the rhythm to feel compulsive, like chasing something already slipping away, the way young romances bloom and wither in almost the same moment.

 Inspiration: The setting was Kyoto, late spring (平成4年).
-I remembered a night—part real, part composite—a date that moved from Kiyomizu to Arashiyama to Kawaramachi, and then... some things are better left unsaid.
+I remembered a night—part real, part composite—a date that moved from Kiyomizu to Arashiyama to Kawaramachi, and then...
 The experience shimmered with beauty and dissonance.
-That atmosphere of romance, ruin, and choices left unmade haunted me until it found form in this piece.
+That atmosphere of romance and ruin, pleasure and pain—choices left unmade that haunted me until it found form in this piece.

 Publication Details